-With regards to complimentary goods, one should examine whether there is a strong connection between them –that is whether one is required or significant for the other, or whether the consumer would assume that the goods/services originate from the same supplier or are guaranteed by the same entity.
+With regards to complementary goods, one should examine whether there is a strong connection between them – that is whether one is required or significant for the other, or whether the consumer would assume that the goods/services originate from the same supplier or are guaranteed by the same entity.

 The Adjudicator considers that over the past decade, the divisions between companies selling cars and those providing finance have blurred and vendors of new or used cars will either provide credit themselves or indirectly provide financial services for so doing.
 The Applicant’s own evidence shows that they facilitate credit for purchasing cars and obtaining insurance.

 The Opposer provides credit for all purposes, including purchase of vehicles.
-In this regard, the Adjudicator accepts Mr Dolev’s testimony that the fields overlap, since 50% of CAL Credit’s activity is providing credit, and cars are largely purchased in installments.
+In this regard, the Adjudicator accepts Mr. Dolev’s testimony that the fields overlap, since 50% of CAL Credit’s activity is providing credit, and cars are largely purchased in instalments.
 For 40 years, CAL has been providing credit since 1978, and credit for purchasing vehicles is the main activity.

-Thus the two companies are involved in the same type of business, and the services are either competing or complimentary.
+Thus the two companies are involved in the same type of business, and the services are either competing or complementary.